AleenaCodes/HPSpellsViz/MiscFiles/Ideas.md

   - Maybe have grouped and coloured?
 - Most used
   - Bubbles - size depending on largest
+  - Other tree-like structure may be better
 - Full book
   - All 7 books with coloured dots showing where spells used
+  - Keep a note which lines each book start and end on
+  - Visualisation is just a matter of making dot on percentage of total number of lines

 # Tasks